Marketing Your Invention

 In recent years, online marketing has largely overtaken traditional marketing as the most effective and cost-efficient way to reach consumers.
 Most people now regularly use some combination of web surfing, e-mail and social media, with Internet use almost universal among younger demographics.
 As such, having an effective online marketing strategy is essential to connecting with your consumers.
 Below are some common methods of creating and maintaining an online presence:

-1. One of the first steps to promoting a product online is to create a website that outlines the advantages and selling features of your invention and/or your business at large.
+- One of the first steps to promoting a product online is to create a website that outlines the advantages and selling features of your invention and/or your business at large.
 The website can act as a landing page for other forms of Internet marketing such as paid advertisements, e-mail newsletters and social media, and can provide the essential information necessary for your customers to familiarize themselves with what your product can do for them and where and how to purchase it.
 A website can also act as a tool for interested individuals to provide their contact information for follow-up marketing.
-Spend time on this.
 A well-developed, easy-to-navigate website with no shortage of content and an attractive design adds legitimacy to a product and/or brand and can go a long way toward generating interest in the product and/or brand and consumer confidence in its quality and value.

-3. An e-mail newsletter can also be a great way to connect with consumers that have already established an interest in your invention.
+- An e-mail newsletter can also be a great way to connect with consumers that have already established an interest in your invention.
 While there are laws dictating who you can communicate with by e-mail as a business and under what circumstances - chiefly, Canada’s Anti-Spam Legislation (CASL), an e-mail newsletter is key for keeping consumers in the loop about potential new developments and offers related to your product.
 Regular communication can also ensure that potential leads are turned into sales.

-4. Another useful marketing method may be creating a simple platform for consumers to submit reviews and testimonials or your product.
+- Another useful marketing method may be creating a simple platform for consumers to submit reviews and testimonials of your product.
 Depending on the nature of your invention, customers may be able to review it on websites such as Google, Amazon or Yelp that simultaneously suggest to other customers interested in similar goods or services whether your product is worthwhile.
 Another option may be to integrate reviews and testimonials solicited from customers into your main website.

 Business to Business Marketing